This post contains compensated links. Please read our disclaimer for more info.

-When traveling to Bali with kids, finding a nanny in Bali can be daunting.
+When travelling to Bali with kids, hiring a nanny in Bali can be daunting.
 Especially if you are travelling to Bali with a baby, having recommendations from other families helps to ease any doubts you may have about finding a nanny to suit your family and help with any Bali babysitting services needs.

 We first met Berta, one of our nannies, on our September 2012 Bali trip after I had booked her to help us with Charlotte, who was 23 months at the time.
-When we first started travelling to Bali with kids, I would check the Bali travel forum on Tripadvisor for tips before traveling to Bali and came across a post from another Aussie mum who highly recommended Berta.
-I contacted her via email and worked out days and hours that we would use her help for.
+When we first started travelling to Bali with kids, I would check the Bali travel forum for Bali babysitting reviews on Tripadvisor and came across a post from another Aussie mum who highly recommended Berta.
+I contacted her via email and decided on the days and hours that she would help out.
 She was so lovely and our family quickly felt at ease with her.
 Charlotte loved her and she is a great swimmer so they spent most of the day in the pool.

 How do nannies help us?